rdmpage/microcitation-lite/README.md

-# microcitation-lite
+# Microcitation-lite

-SQLIte database of publications
+SQLite database of publications, based on earlier MySQL version.